Kangiara: Mining village

 The First World War caused a slowing of mining, as much of the mine's output had previously gone to Germany.
-By 1915, the village had a Catholic Church and a bakery, but its 14 occupied dwellings were described as "scattered" and deteriorating due to mainly being "built in primitive fashion, with iron roof and hessian walls."
+By 1915, the village had a Catholic church and a bakery, but its 14 occupied dwellings were described as "scattered" and deteriorating due to mainly being "built in primitive fashion, with iron roof and hessian walls."
 The village was in decline by the late 1930s but revived somewhat in the 1950s.

 Present day

 Kangiara was assigned as the name of the locality in 1975.
 It is a quiet locality, with grazing the main occupation.

-Part of the locality includes the Bango Wind Farm, a wind farm development due to be completed in 2021.
+Part of the locality includes the Bango Wind Farm, a wind farm.
+Its construction began in August 2019 and it became fully operational in 2023.
 The absence of any significant population centres in the area was one factor in the project's approval.

 Today all that remains of the mining village and its mine are the former general store and some houses in what is still known as Charles Street, some mine ruins and denuded land, and—perhaps—the village's cemetery.
 To the south-east, 5.5km from the old village's site, is the Tangmangaroo Anglican church (All Saints) and its cemetery.